 - Please be careful because the mixture will bubble up and may splatter.
 And caramel burns are the worst.
 Once all the liquid has been added, add the butter and whisk vigorously until it is combined.
-You may need to return your sauce to the stove on low heat for a minute and bring back to a low simmer and whisk to combine.
-IF your caramel looks broken or gritty, you can safe it with a squeeze of lemon juice (like a teaspoon or less!)
+You may need to return your sauce to the stove on low heat for a minute and bring it back to a low simmer and whisk to combine.
+IF your caramel looks broken or gritty, you can save it with a squeeze of lemon juice (like a teaspoon or less!)

 - Once the butter has melted, whisk in the vanilla and kosher salt.

 - Allow your caramel sauce to cool completely before adding it to the buttercream/decorating the cake.

 How to make Salted Caramel Swiss Buttercream

 - Combine egg whites, sugar, and salt in the heatproof bowl of your stand mixer and set over a pot of simmering water.
 With a whisk, mix constantly until the mixture is warm to the touch and sugar has dissolved (You can test this by rubbing some of the mixture between your fingertips).

 - Attach the bowl to the mixer fitted with the whisk attachment.
 Start on low and gradually increase to medium-high speed, whisk until stiff (but not dry) peaks form.
 Continue mixing until the mixture is airy and glossy, and completely cool (test by touching the bottom of the bowl), for about 10 minutes.